Seasons and Festivals

 Picture, The Last Supper

-2. During the meal, he took a towel and bowl of water and washed his Apostles' dusty feet, a task normally done by a slave or servant, to demonstrate that even the greatest among us must serve others and said, "A New Commandment I give you: love one other as I have loved you" (John, chapter 13).
+2. During the meal, Jesus took a towel and bowl of water and washed his Apostles' dusty feet, a task normally done by a slave or servant, By doing that Jesus demonstrated that even the greatest among us must serve others.
+As he did this, he said, 'A New Commandment I give you: love one other as I have loved you' (John, chapter 13).
 This is a good summary of the Laws given by God (The Ten Commandments) and remains the basis of the way Christians are required to live and behave towards each other and the rest of the world.
-On this day, many churches have a celebration of Holy Communion and a ceremonial washing of feet, copying these two important events.
+On this day, many churches have a celebration of Holy Communion and a ceremonial washing of feet on this day to copy these two important events.
 (Return to Top)

 Picture, A Stripped Altar

-Stripping of the Altar and Vigil: After the meal described above, Jesus and his Apostles had gone out to the nearby Garden of Gethsemane, where Jesus asked his Apostles to watch with him whilst he prayed to God in anticipation of his arrest, trial and execution.
-But the disciples were tired and fell asleep.
-Jesus turned and woke them asking, "Could you not watch for an hour".
-Jesus' presence was betrayed to the authorities, who wanted to do away with him, by one of his own Apostles, Judas Iscariot.
+Stripping of the Altar and Vigil: After the meal described above, Jesus and his Apostles went out to the nearby Garden of Gethsemane, where Jesus asked his Apostles to watch with him whilst he prayed to God in anticipation of his arrest, trial and execution; but the disciples were tired and fell asleep.
+Jesus turned and woke them asking, 'Could you not watch for an hour'.
+Jesus' presence was betrayed to the authorities by one of his own Apostles, Judas Iscariot.
+(The authorities were embarrassed by Jesus' criticism of them so wanted to do away with him).
 Jesus was arrested and taken before the authorities, falsely accused, stripped and flogged.
 (Mark chapter 14).
-(Return to Top)

 When the Maundy Thursday Communion Service has ended, some churches continue by removing all the candle sticks, crosses, vases and cloths from the altar and sanctuary area of the church, leaving a bare altar table, although some leave a cross and unlit candles on the otherwise bare altar.
-After stripping the altar and sanctuary, in allusion to Jesus being stripped, people take it in turns to watch, pray or meditate by the altar for a period (eg: one hour) or even all night, in allusion to Jesus' request to "watch for an hour".
-(Return to Top)
+After stripping the altar and sanctuary, in allusion to Jesus being stripped before he was tortured, people take it in turns to conduct a Vigil by watching in silence, praying or meditating by the altar for a period (eg: one hour) or even all night, in allusion to Jesus' request to his Disciples to 'watch for an hour'.

 Good Friday